pcruzher/pedro-pedro/myfavorite1.md

 and Ensenada is also a beautiful town.
 ## Jupyter what a fancy interface  ##
 ---

 ![Some results in Jupyter](jupiter.JPG)
-These are the blast results with Panopea transcriptome
+These are the blast results with Panopea transcriptome.

 ---